Damon42Dev/react-resume/README.md

 1. Run `yarn dev` or `npm run dev` to start the app.
 2. Open your browser and navigate to `http://localhost:5173`.

+### Make the update reflect in the github pages

+1. Run `yarn deploy` to build and deploy the app
+2. View the udpates in `https://damon42dev.github.io/react-resume/`